Thousands of Proud Boys plan to rally in Portland, setting up another clash in a combustible city

 Tarrio balked at the mayor’s words and said the rally will go on as planned.

-“We did the right thing and asked for a permit,” he wrote on the social media site Parler.
+“We did the right thing and asked for a permit,” he wrote on the social media sit.
 “Portland parks denied our permits citing 50 person max due to COVID.
 Lol … terrorists have been rioting across the city for 4 months … I’m sure they followed these guidelines."

 At the bottom of the post he included an image of the U.S. Constitution.
 “Here is the only permission I need.”